Manage machine catalogs

 After enabling VDA upgrade for a catalog, you can upgrade VDAs in the catalog immediately or schedule upgrades for the catalog.
 To do that, follow these steps:

-- From Manage > Full Configuration, select Machine Catalogs.
+- From Studio, select Machine Catalogs.

 -